Rhys Bowen Books In Order + Printable List

 With more than 50 books to her name, Rhys Bowen offers something for every type of reader – whether you love cozy village murders, Gilded Age gumption, or sweeping historical fiction set against the backdrop of war.

 Now that you’ve got all of Rhys Bowen’s books in order, you can dive into any series (or standalone) knowing exactly where to begin.
-Just don’t blame us if you end up binge-reading a dozen of them in a row.
+Just don’t blame us if you end up binge-reading a dozen of them in a row, like I did with Her Royal Spyness when I first found it.

 You Might Also Enjoy: